Buddhānusmṛti: Theravada

 According to the 'Netti Sutta' of the Abhidhamma Pitaka a yogin who wishes to practice Buddhānussaṭi can use Buddha statues to practice.

 In the Tantric Theravada tradition, Buddha-mindfulness visualizations are also practiced.
 Dhammakaya meditation, which was influenced by this Southern tantric tradition, uses the visualization of a clear crystal Buddha image at the center of the body and the repetition of the mantra Sammā-Arahaṃ.

+Sravakayana texts

+Teachings on buddha-mindfulness continued to develop in the later Śrāvakayāna (non-Mahayanist) traditions.
+Some sources expand on the idea that reflecting on the Buddha and his qualities can be a way to partake in his power or qualities.
+For example, the Milindapañhā states that "though a man should have lived a hundred years an evil life, yet if, at the moment of death, thoughts of the Buddha should enter his mind [maraṇakāle ca ekaṃ buddhaguṇaṃ satiṃ paṭilabheyya], he will be reborn among the devas."'
+The monk Nâgasena explains this teaching by comparing it to how heavy things can float on the water if they are carried by a boat.'

+Northern Abhidharma sources (Sarvastivada) also discuss buddha-mindfulness.
+The key Abhidharma text by Vasubandhu, the Abhidharmakośa, states:All intelligent persons who reflect on the threefold perfection of the Tathāgatas necessarily produce a profound affection, a profound respect with respect to them.” … It is enough to know that the Buddhas…are like mines of jewels.
+Nevertheless fools…understand in vain the extolling of the merits of the Buddha and they do not conceive affection for the Buddha or his Dharma.
+The wise on the contrary, understand the explanation of the qualities of the Buddha, conceiving, with respect to the Buddha and his Dharma, a mind of faith which penetrates to the marrow of their bones.
+These persons through this single mind of faith—overcome infinite bad karma, get excellent rebirths and attain nirvāṇa.
+That is why the Tathāgata is called the ultimate merit field.'
+Non-Mahayana narrative texts also contain numerous examples of people who attain birth in the heaven realms through simple acts of devotion even though they lack much merit.
+Texts like the Mahāvastu, the avadānas, the Dhammapāda Commentary and various jātakas all mention how calling out “Homage to the Buddha” (Namo Buddhāya) in a life‑threatening emergency may lead survival or to a heavenly birth.'

 In Mahayana Buddhism

 Amitabha in Sukhavati Paradise, Tibetan, circa 1700, Ink, pigments, and gold on cotton, San Antonio Museum of Art.

 In Mahayana Buddhism Buddhānusmṛti and related mindfulness practices may be directed towards Shakyamuni Buddha or to uniquely Mahayana Buddhas and bodhisattvas such as Amitabha, Maitreya, Guanyin, or Vairocana.
 These practices also sometimes involve mental visualization of their physical qualities, bodies and their Buddha fields (also known as Pure Lands).
 According to Paul Williams, the development of Mahayana Buddha mindfulness practices can be traced to the Buddhist meditation teachers of Kashmir who composed several texts which emphasized mindfulness of Buddhas.